ndhuang/ml-sz-aps/Readme.md

 ## Licence

-This project is licensed under the LGPL+3.0 licence.
+This project is licensed under the Common Creative CC BY-NC.

 ## Acknowledgements